 Josi Callan has devoted her life to the enhancement of the arts.
 As an artist, a museum director, a curator and an executive of numerous nonprofit organizations, she has acquired a multi-dimensional perspective on the creative process.

 Callan was born in Great Britain and gained her enthusiasm for painting early on from her Father who was an artist – she says he could do almost anything with a bit of paper, water colors and ink.
 She began painting in her teens, continued through college and then turned to a career in the nonprofits.
-Residing in both the Northwest and Southwest, she has more time to pursue her passion for making art.
+Residing in both the Northwest and North East, she now has more time to pursue her passion for making art.

 Callan’s strong attachment with nature and her surroundings has been a meaningful constant in her life.
 She is inspired by what she sees; a newly opened rose or peony, the deep magenta of a cactus flower, a disappearing trail, all present numerous possibilities.
 She aims to create a bit of magic with each painting.